PARP9 affects myocardial function through TGF-β/Smad axis and pirfenidone

 Abstract

 Cardiac arrhythmias are often linked to the overactivity of cardiac fibroblasts (CFs).
 Investigating the impact of poly (ADP-ribose) polymerase 9 (PARP9) on Angiotensin II (Ang II)-induced fibroblast activation and the therapeutic effects of pirfenidone (PFD) offers valuable insights into cardiac arrhythmias.
-This study utilized weighted gene co-expression network analysis (WGCNA), differential gene expression (DEG) analysis, protein-protein interaction (PPI), and receiver operating characteristic (ROC) analysis on the GSE42955 dataset to identify the hub gene with significant diagnostic value.
+This study utilized weighted gene co-expression network analysis (WGCNA), differential gene expression (DEG) analysis, protein–protein interaction (PPI), and receiver operating characteristic (ROC) analysis on the GSE42955 dataset to identify the hub gene with a significant diagnostic value.
 The ImmuCellAI tool revealed an association between PARP9 and immune cell infiltration.
-Our in vitro assessments focused on the influence of PFD on myofibroblast differentiation, TGF-β expression, and Ang II-induced proliferation and migration in CFs.
+Our in vitro assessments focused on the influence of PFD on myofibroblast differentiation, transforming growth factor-beta (TGF-β) expression, and Ang II-induced proliferation and migration in CFs.
 Additionally, we explored the impact on fibrosis markers and the TGF-β/Smad signaling pathway in the context of PARP9 overexpression.
 Analysis of the GSE42955 dataset revealed PARP9 as a central gene with high clinical diagnostic value, linked to seven types of immune cells.
 The in vitro studies demonstrated that PFD significantly mitigates Ang II-induced CF proliferation, migration, and fibrosis.
 It also reduces Ang II-induced PARP9 expression and decreases fibrosis markers, including TGF-β, collagen I, collagen III, and α-SMA.
-Notably, PARP9 overexpression can partially counteract PFD's inhibitory effects on CFs and modify the expression of fibronectin, CTGF, α-SMA, collagen I, collagen III, MMP2, MMP9, TGF-β, and p-Smad2/3 in the TGF-β/Smad signaling pathway.
-In summary, our findings suggestes that PFD effectively counteracts the adverse effects of Ang II-induced CF proliferation and fibrosis, and modulates the TGF-β/Smad signaling pathway and PARP9 expression.
+Notably, PARP9 overexpression can partially counteract PFD’s inhibitory effects on CFs and modify the expression of fibronectin, CTGF, α-SMA, collagen I, collagen III, MMP2, MMP9, TGF-β, and p-Smad2/3 in the TGF-β/Smad signaling pathway.
+In summary, our findings suggest that PFD effectively counteracts the adverse effects of Ang II-induced CF proliferation and fibrosis, and modulates the TGF-β/Smad signaling pathway and PARP9 expression.
 This identifies a potential therapeutic approach for managing myocardial fibrosis.

 Downloads